Michael-Reefe/Loki.jl/README.md

 - A stellar continuum composed of a linear combination of simple stellar population (SSP) templates from FSPS
 - An arbitrary number of power laws (to model, for example, an AGN continuum).
 - Optional Narrow- and broad-line Fe II emission using the templates of [Véron-Cetty et al. (2004)](https://ui.adsabs.harvard.edu/abs/2004A%26A...417..515V/abstract) derived from the spectrum of I Zw 1.
+- Additive and/or multiplicative polynomials (Legendre or Chebyshev) of arbitrary degree.
 - A dust continuum modeled by a few modified blackbody functions (3-4) with emissivities $\propto 1/\lambda^2$ at variable temperatures in the range $T \in$ 35-400 K
 - Emission from Polycyclic Aromatic Hydrocarbon (PAH) molecules reperesented by Drude (or Pearson type-IV) profiles with constrained central wavelengths and widths
 - An intrinsic dust attenuation model using the extinction curve of either [Cardelli, Clayton, & Mathis (1989)](https://ui.adsabs.harvard.edu/abs/1989ApJ...345..245C/abstract) or [Calzetti et al. (2000)](https://ui.adsabs.harvard.edu/abs/2000ApJ...533..682C/abstract) (optionally with a UV bump parametrized by [Kriek & Conroy (2013)](https://ui.adsabs.harvard.edu/abs/2013ApJ...775L..16K/abstract)).